 Museum exhibits weave national and local events and periods together to provide both perspective and local relevance.
 The Museum presents education programming related to our exhibits and workshops for adults, families and students.

-Inside the walls of the History Museum, the past comes alive through the stories, photographs and artifacts of people of the Fox Valley.
+Inside the walls of the History Museum, the past comes alive through the stories, photographs and artifacts of people of Appleton and the Fox Valley.
 Our mission is to inspire appreciation for the rich history of the Fox River Valley area communities through the collections, exhibits and education at the History Museum at the Castle.

 About Our Building

 The History Museum building, listed on the National Register of Historic Places, was originally a Masonic temple.
 The local Masonic Blue Lodge, charted in 1854, raised $100,000 in 1923 to build this facility.